 Chamula is one of Yuki Matsuda’s considered projects.
-Also the designer behind Yuketen and Monitaly under the creatively dynamic Meg Company Collective, Matsuda takes vestiges of cultural significance and spotlights their value through the lens of deferential fashion.
+Also the designer behind Yuketen, Monitaly, and Epperson Mountaineering under the creatively dynamic Meg Company Collective, Matsuda takes vestiges of cultural significance and spotlights their value through the lens of deferential fashion.
 For Chamula, Matsuda was inspired during a trip he took to Mexico’s rural highlands where he witnessed a cottage industry of craftsmanship that shines with its rich native culture.

 Chamula helps to preserve the traditional art of those handmade goods from the Michoacán region of Mexico.
 The delicate weaving techniques creates a product of intricacy and strength easily recognized in Chamula’s huarache sandals and leather accessories.
 Using only the finest vegetable tanned leather that breathes as it does in nature, the lightweight shoes are a celebration of summer and casual sophistication.